r8pan/pointrest/readme.md

 ![paper prototype design_progress](/images/pp_changes.png)

 We enlarged the add button, and we changed the display style to indicate the pape is incomplete, and there are reviews to been seen.

+##### High Fidelity Prototype

+We did two kinds of evaluations of this prototype: heuristics and cognitive walkthrough.
+With cognitive walkthrough, we evaluated on the same tasks, while in heuristics evaluation, we asked our evaluators to use our application with following heuristics in mind: Visibility of system status, match between system and the real world, consistency and standards, recognition rather than recall, aesthetic and minimalist design, and relatedness.

+The overall feedback was positive, but we were still glad to receive some suggestions:
+* We need to make some icons stand out more, so that they would not blend into the background
+* Some links needs to indicate that they are clickable
+* The alignment on some pages could be better distributed
+* The use of some icons reveal ambiguity

+### Build final version

+Unfortunately, we did not have time for this step in the course.

+### Conclusion

+Overall, we feel that our app was made just as much by our evaluators as it was made by us.
+The various decisions we made about our app design were mostly all based off problems that our evaluators/study participants experienced.
+It made the experience feel more like addressing someone's problems with an app rather than just arbitrarily designing something that looks and feels cool.
+Despite all the things we ran out of time to do, we feel like we learned a lot about how to take feedback from external sources and use it to improve our ideas.